Academic Information

 REPEATING UNDERGRADUATE COURSES

-A student is allowed to repeat a course in which they received a failing, unsatisfactory, or withdrawal designation only once.
+A student is allowed to repeat a course in which they received a failing, unsatisfactory, or withdrawal designation only twice.
 The same course must be taken the next time it is offered.
-When a course is repeated, the latter grade is considered in the cumulative GPA.
-However, both grades are retained on the student's permanent transcript.
+When a course is repeated, the higher grade is considered in the cumulative GPA.
+However, all grades are retained on the student's permanent transcript.
 A course grade may be replaced by another grade only for coursework repeated in residence.
 The student who repeats a course must complete all the required work.
 In sequence courses, a student who fails a course or receives an unsatisfactory grade must repeat that course before they are permitted to enroll in any subsequent course in the sequence.
-Students may repeat up to 21 credits to raise their GPA to the required level.
+Under no circumstances are students allowed to register for any course more than three times.

 REPEATING GRADUATE COURSES